Internationally Educated Engineers Qualification Bridging (IEEQB) Program

 If you do not meet the academic requirements, PEO will give you the option to write exams to demonstrate that you have the equivalent knowledge.
 You may then present PEO's confirmatory examination program letter to Ryerson University for consideration and enrolment in the IEEQB Program.

-Submit the following documents to the IEEQB program office (see deadlines below):
+To apply, submit the following documents to the IEEQB program office at firstname.lastname@example.org (see deadlines below):

 - The PEO's academic requirements committee review letter and the confirmatory examination program requirements letter (copies are acceptable)